jacobmichels/ImageRepositoryW22/README.md

 For the Winter 2022 Shopify Developer Intern Challenge, I built a REST API with ASP.NET Core.

+Follow the instructions in the How to run section below to get started with the application.

 Link to the challenge: https://docs.google.com/document/d/1eg3sJTOwtyFhDopKedRD6142CFkDfWp1QvRKXNTPIOc

 ![alt text](https://github.com/jacobmichels/ImageRepositoryW22/blob/master/Screenshot.png "Logo Title Text 1")